Protecting Your Passover Blessings

 Wait on the Lord.

-Just like David, during extreme times of testing our greatest defense is waiting on the Lord.
+Just like David, our greatest defense during extreme times of testing is waiting on the Lord.
 His counterpart Saul struggled with patience.
-He remained dependent upon Samuel’s personal relationship with the Lord, and refused to press in for himself.
-Ultimately this behavior cost him the Kingdom and brought great shame upon his household.
+He remained dependent upon Samuel’s personal relationship with the Lord and refused to press in for himself.
+Ultimately, this behavior cost him the Kingdom and brought great shame upon his household.

-During this key time between Passover and Pentecost, to reflect on this significance of God’s appointed times.
-When you look back next year at this time, after you’ve followed these principles, you’ll be amazed at how far you have come… and the direction that you are headed.
+When you look back next year after you’ve followed these principles, you’ll be amazed at how far you have come… and the direction you’re headed on your adventure with God!